RemigijusGricius/Visualizing-Data-Using-Power-BI/README.md

 ## Repository Contents:

 1. **ProjectModule2.1.pbix**: Power BI dashboard for sales analysis.
-If you don't have Power BI Desktop, you can view the report [here](link-to-report).
 2. **SalesByCountriesForPareto.sql**: SQL query to create a table for Pareto chart.
 3. **CategoryTable.sql**: SQL query to gather product information and properties.
 4. **SalesOrderheader.sql**: SQL query to extract all necessary information for analysis from the original data table.